Ellen More: Edinburgh

 James IV arrived in Edinburgh, and came to Holyrood Palace by 18 November, where on 22 November he rewarded a man who had brought animals with 20 gold crowns, these animals had been with the African women, the "More lasses", at Inverkeithing.
 They included a Portuguese horse with a red tail, and a civet or "must cat".
-In England, Henry VII also bought animals from Portuguese travellers, including, in 1505, parrots and "cats of the mountain".

-On 26 November James IV gave the woman who had brought the "More lasses" from Fife 4 shillings.
+On 26 November, James IV gave the woman who had brought the "More lasses" from Fife 4 shillings.
 On 27 November James IV ordered that two suspected plague victims, who had been excluded from Dunfermline town, should have 14 shillings.

-At first the four African people, recorded by a clerk as "Ethiopians", were lodged in the house of James Hommyll, a wealthy Edinburgh merchant who bought tapestries for the king.
-Hommyll also hosted the Portuguese man who was escorting the African people, who had brought them to Scotland, and the two horses and other animals.
+The four African people, recorded by a clerk as "Ethiopians", were first lodged in the house of James Hommyll, a wealthy Edinburgh merchant who bought tapestries for the king.
+Hommyll also hosted the Portuguese man who was escorting the African people and had brought them to Scotland with the two horses and other animals.
 They stayed with James Hommyll and his wife Helen for 40 days.
 The clerk recorded the payments as "extra domicilium", meaning the expenses of royal servants residing away from the royal household for a time.
+The Latin record may be translated:Et pro expensis quatuor personarum Ethiopum remanentium extra domicilium de mandato regis, iij li.Et per solutionem factam Jacobem Hommill pro expensis unius portingalie portantis quatuor personas Ethiopum, duos equos, et animalia, extranea domino regi remanentes apud Edinburgh per quadraginti dies in domicilio dicti Jacobi de mandato regis, xviij li iiij s.And, for the expenses of four Ethiopian persons remaining outside the household, by the hand of the king, £4.And to pay James Hommill for the Portuguese man bringing four Ethiopian people, two horses, and the animals, remaining outside the household in Edinburgh for forty days in the said James's house, by the hand of the king, £18 and 4 shillings.

 Property records mention that James Hommyll's house or land was on the south side of the High Street in the tenement of Lord Borthwick beyond the Over Bow, near to Edinburgh Castle.
 The street is now called Castlehill.
 Homyll's house was damaged by a fire in 1511 that started in a bakery.
 The king had sent his brother, William Hommyll, on an errand to Portugal in December 1503, a connection to Portuguese trade and shipping.